 Acoustic panels are very effective at managing sound waves for you.
 They eliminate that reflected, unwanted sound automatically.
 But there are a few details you have to get right to get the most out of acoustic panels.

 First, you have to get panels of sufficient thickness to trap all of the sounds.
 Note these two examples: the ATS Acoustic Panel (on Amazon) consists of panels that are 2 feet across, 4 feet high, and 2 inches deep.
-But another option, the ADW Acoustic Panels (also on Amazon) consists of several panels of varying size that are only 1 inch deep.
+But another option, the ADW Acoustic Panels (on Amazon) consists of several panels of varying sizes that are only 1 inch deep.

 Next, you’re going to need to get enough acoustic panels to make a difference.
 Unfortunately, you don’t just need one, and you probably don’t just need three or four.
 We have a separate article on how many panels you need for different purposes, but the basics are: